kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ...
 ```

-Here's an example of **asynchronously** request filter on the manifest and segments fetching, passed on the player configuration:
+Here's an example of **asynchronous** request filter on the manifest and segments fetching, passed on the player configuration:

 ```js
 var config = {